CJSD Summary of Pandemic Response Plan

 During the Fall of each year we update our department pandemic response plan, which encompasses a great deal of items that are critical when a pandemic occurs and helps us focus on critical programs and staff resources while balancing public safety.

-Beginning in mid-March, the Criminal Justice and Community Corrections Program took numerous actions based on the Center for Disease Control (CDC) guidelines and recommendations and the Mesa County Health Department recommendations.
-CJSD has followed the guidelines and made temporary changes as the level of restrictions changed based on community numbers related to COVID-19.
-Changes have included:
+Beginning in mid-March of 2020, the Criminal Justice and Community Corrections Program took numerous actions based on the Center for Disease Control (CDC) guidelines and recommendations and the Mesa County Health Department recommendations.
+CJSD has followed the guidelines and made temporary changes as the level of restrictions change based on community numbers related to COVID-19.
+Some changes made in 2020 may no longer be available in 2022.
+Changes made in 2020 have included:

 - Ongoing inventory and ordering of critical supplies, such as sanitizer and masks for clients;